Australia says all WHO members should support a proposed coronavirus inquiry

 U.S. officials have also called for wildlife wet markets across Asia to be closed.
 Wet markets exist throughout Asia selling fresh vegetables, seafood and meat, with some also selling exotic animals.

 Australia’s call for global action comes as it successfully slows the spread of coronavirus, with new infections well below 1% a day.
-Australia has about 6,600 cases of coronavirus nationally and 75 deaths from the virus.
+Australia has about 6,600 cases of coronavirus and 76 deaths from the virus.

+Around a third of Australia’s cases can be traced to cruise ships and one vessel is responsible for about 10% of cases.

+The Ruby Princess cruise ship, owned by Carnival Corp, is Australia’s largest source of coronavirus infections after authorities granted the ship permission to disembark its 2,700 passengers last month without health checks.

 Reporting by Colin Packham; Editing by Michael Perry